Antonio de Erauso: Autobiography and controversy over its authorship

 Antonio de Erauso (under the name Catalina de Erauso) wrote or dictated an autobiography around the time of his visit to Spain in 1626.
-The autobiography remained in manuscript form until it was first published in Paris in 1829 at the request of Joaquín María Ferrer, a second time in Barcelona in 1838, and for the third time in 1894 in Paris, with illustrations by Spanish artist Daniel Vierge.
+The autobiography remained in manuscript form until it was first published in Paris in 1829 at the request of Joaquín María Ferrer.
+It was released a second time in Barcelona in 1838, and for a third time in 1894 in Paris, with illustrations by Spanish artist Daniel Vierge.
 The account was subsequently translated into other languages.

-Currently, there is debate among researchers about the authorship of this autobiography, which some researchers have branded as apocryphal and without any basis for engaging in some chronological inaccuracies and contradictions.
-However, given the existence of baptism certificates and testimonies from others about Erauso's life and works, there is strong evidence for the historical existence of this person.
+In the 21st century, researchers have strongly debated the authorship of this autobiography.
+Some have characterized it as apocryphal, and without any basis for engaging in its chronological inaccuracies and contradictions.

+But, given the evidence of baptism certificates and testimonies from others about Erauso's life and works, historians believe there is strong evidence for the historical existence of this person.

-Some have wanted to see a relationship between Erauso's extraordinary life, and the Baroque taste for portraying marginal and / or deformed or abnormal characters, as the main reason for the fame he gained throughout the Hispanic world on his return from America.
+Some have suggested that there is a relationship between Erauso's extraordinary life and the Baroque taste for portraying marginal and / or deformed or abnormal characters, as the main reason for the fame he gained throughout the Hispanic world after his return from the New World in the early 1620s.